Continued from Thailand – Laos Travel: Day 4 – Part 1 – City Pillar Shrine In Prachuap Khiri Khan. For pre-travel, please refer here.

 Take a look.
 There are many more stairs.
 Isn’t it look like there’s a roof up there?
 That is the second checkpoint.
 To take a picture against the background of the stairs is also interesting here.

 I took a selfie photo here while trying to show Wat Thammikaram Worawihan in the back.
-It is only now that the Wat is fully visible.
+It is only now that the Wat is obvious.

 More selfie pictures on the stairs.